Education, Skills & Learning

 Key facts for Somerset:-

-- Somerset has 264 state-funded schools, including academies, free and special schools (January 2016 school census)
+- Somerset has 267 state-funded schools, including academies, special schools, free schools and pupil referral units (January 2018 school census)

 - There are four Further Education (FE) colleges and no universities.

-- 62% of Key Stage 4 students achieved A*-C GCSE in English and Mathematics in 2016, in line with the national average.
+- 64% of Key Stage 4 students achieved GCSE standard passes (grade 9-4) in English and Mathematics in 2017, in line with the national average.

 - More than one in four (25.6%) of Somerset residents aged 16 or over have a Level 4 (degree or equivalent) qualification.
 This is slightly below the England and Wales average of 27.2% (2011 Census)